Court of Justice of the European Union’s Ruling Destroys Ban on Animal Testing for Cosmetics

 The cosmetics ingredients at the centre of the appeal – 2-ethylhexyl salicylate and homosalate – are used in sunscreens and other cosmetics to absorb ultraviolet B (UVB) rays from the sun.

-Many manufacturers and brands are likely to be affected by these decisions, so it’s vital that consumers use the PETA US searchable, online, global “Beauty Without Bunnies” database of companies that refuse to allow tests on animals anywhere in the world for any reason.
+Many manufacturers and brands are likely to be affected by these decisions, so it’s vital that consumers use the PETA US searchable, online, and global “Beauty Without Bunnies” database of companies that refuse to allow their products to be tested on animals anywhere in the world for any reason.